Edmate Named to the GSV Cup Elite 200

 Will Compete for $1 Million in Prizes in the World’s Largest Pitch Competition for EdTech Startups

 Being shortlisted for the GSV Cup is a very crucial milestone for us.
-It has reaffirmed our faith that we are on the right path and motivated us to take Edmate to educators and learners worldwide. ”SHUWAIKH, AL ASIMAH, KUWAIT, June 8, 2021 /EINPresswire.com/ -- Edmate has been selected as a semifinalist among 200 leading pre-seed and seed education technology startups competing to win the GSV Cup, with a prize purse valued at $1 million.
+It has reaffirmed our faith in that we are on the right path and motivated us to take Edmate to educators and learners worldwide.”SHUWAIKH, KUWAIT, June 10, 2021 /EINPresswire.com/ -- Edmate has been selected as a semifinalist among 200 leading pre-seed and seed education technology startups competing to win the GSV Cup, with a prize purse valued at $1 million.
 Semifinalists are recognized as top innovators in the EdTech sector, disrupting the way people teach and learn worldwide.

 — Noor Boodai